HasanBakar/Exploring_Next.Js/README.md

     It is a powerful tool that can be used to build a variety of web applications, including blogs, landing pages, e-commerce sites, and more.

+   #### Here are some of the benefits of using Next.js:

+    Performance: Next.js uses server-side rendering to pre-render pages on the server, which can improve the performance of your application.
+This is especially important for search engine optimization (SEO), as search engines can index pre-rendered pages more easily.
+    SEO: Next.js also includes features that can improve your application's SEO, such as automatic image optimization and support for social media preview images.
+    Scalability: Next.js is built on top of React, which is a scalable framework.
+This means that your application can easily scale up to handle more traffic.
+    Features: Next.js includes a number of built-in features that can save you time and effort, such as routing, code splitting, and image optimization.
+    Community: Next.js has a large and active community of developers, which means that there are plenty of resources available to help you learn and use the framework.
+    Overall, Next.js is a powerful and versatile framework that can be used to build a variety of high-performance web applications.
+If you're looking for a framework that can help you build fast, SEO-friendly, and scalable applications, then Next.js is a great option.

  </details>

     2. Advantages of using Next.js (Server-Side Rendering, Static Site Generation, etc.).